hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 exercises: 0
 questions:
 - "How can I identify the main bottlenecks in LAMMPS?"
+- "What is load balancing?"
+- "How do I come up with a strategy for the best optimisation?"
 objectives:
-- "Learn how to analyse timing data in LAMMPS"
+- "Learn how to analyse timing data in LAMMPS and determine bottlenecks"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "The best way to identify bottlenecks is to run different benchmarks on a smaller system and "compare it to a representative system"
+- "Effective load balancing is being able to distribute an equal amount of work across processes for inhomogeneous systems"
 usemathjax: true
 ---